Summerland California Activities

 Our state-of-the-art kitchen is the perfect setting for learning how to budget, plan, and prepare healthy meals.
 Because campers that have been sedentary with online activities may need a healthy focus, we also teach campers how to choose healthy foods and appropriate portions- in addition to tracking calorie intake and burning in our Behavior Planning Journal (BPJ).

 At Summerland California, we recommend parents run with any momentum created at camp.
-If your child develops an interest in stand up paddleboarding, perhaps a paddleboard could be a reward for keeping up with their Behavior Planning Journal (BPJ) for 30 days post-camp.
+If your child develops an interest in culinary skill development, perhaps additional culinary lessons back home could be a reward for keeping up with their Behavior Planning Journal (BPJ) for 30 days post-camp.

 Focus on Fundamentals

 The key to developing an interest in new activities is to focus on fundamentals.
 We don’t just hand campers a surfboard and say, “have fun.”
 We start with the basics and walk them through all steps to be successful.
-Some campers come to Summerland California with a belief that they are “just no good” at sports.
+Some campers come to Summerland California with a belief that they are “just no good” at certain skill sets.
 Our job is to change that view.